wp-plugins/wpcareers/readme.txt

 IMPORTANT NOTE:
-We strongly recommend  you using themes that the front page will be displayed in one column otherwise you use our theme wpcareers.
+We strongly recommend you to use themes whose front page consisted only of one column, otherwise you should use our developed theme.
 This plugin is for a standalone WordPress site.

 == Installation ==

 IMPORTANT NOTE:
-We strongly recommend you using themes that the front page will be displayed in one column otherwise you use our theme wpcareers.
+We strongly recommend you to use themes whose front page consisted only of one column, otherwise you should use our developed theme.
 This plugin is for a standalone WordPress site.

-Please made a backup of files and database and test once before using in production.
+Please make a backup of files and database and test this plugin before using it in production.
-Using a local environment and test the plugin before install it on your production environment.
+Please test the plugin on your local machine before you install it in your production environment.

 Once again, I take no responsibility...

-This section describes how to install the plugin and get it working.
+The below section describes how to install the plugin and get it to work.
 Please test the plugin with your theme on a develop machine or a local machine, if the test is successful then install it on the production machine.